Grants and Funding Opportunities

 Click here to access website

-Downtown Revitalization and Main Street Programs-Applications closed April 3, 2024
+Downtown Revitalization and Main Street Programs-Applications closed April 3, 2024, will Reopen for FY 2025

 The DRP/MS program objective is to provide infrastructure improvements to address the conditions that contribute to the deterioration in an area designated as slum or blighted in the applicant community’s downtown or main street area.
 A downtown area must be at least two of the following: